znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ![Model Metrics](https://i.imgur.com/an8RDYg.png)

+The statistics above represent metrics for the Logistic Regression model.
+These metrics offer key insights into the model's ability to accurately predict.
+However, it's important to note the observed variability in these metrics across different runs, showing an accuracy range between x% to y%.
+This variability can be attributed, in part, to the diverse testing data employed in each rerun, influencing the model's performance consistency.

+Our dataset size is relatively smaller, which could potentially contribute to the observed variability in accuracy.

 ![Coefficients](https://i.imgur.com/xfO7rkb.png)

 In the image, the coefficients for 'Time,' 'Ejection Fraction,' and 'Serum Creatinine' have magnitudes of -1.5, -0.7, and 0.7, respectively.